lenny015/cnu-coursefinder/README.md

 ﻿
 # CNU CourseFinder

-A web app that scrapes course information from [CNU's Schedule of Classes](https://navigator.cnu.edu/StudentScheduleofClasses/) to a FastAPI backend.
-Uses a React.js frontend to filter courses and create schedules.
+A web app that scrapes course information from [CNU's Schedule of Classes](https://navigator.cnu.edu/StudentScheduleofClasses/) into an API using FastAPI.
+Uses a React frontend to filter courses and create schedules for any semester.

 ## Setup (virtual environment recommended)